algolia/autocomplete/packages/website/docs/using-vue.md

 ## Adding an Algolia source

-The [`autocomplete-js`](autocomplete-js) package provides a built-in [`getAlgoliaHits`](getAlgoliaHits-js) function for querying an Algolia index.
+The [`autocomplete-js`](autocomplete-js) package provides a built-in [`getAlgoliaResults`](getAlgoliaResults-js) function for querying an Algolia index.
 It requires an [Algolia search client](https://www.algolia.com/doc/api-client/getting-started/install/javascript/) initialized with an [Algolia application ID and API key](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/how-to/importing-with-the-api/#application-id).
 It lets you search into your Algolia index using an array of `queries`, which defines one or more queries to send to the index.

-For more information how to use the [`getAlgoliaHits`](getAlgoliaHits-js) function, see the [Getting Started guide](getting-started).
+For more information how to use the [`getAlgoliaResults`](getAlgoliaResults-js) function, see the [Getting Started guide](getting-started).

 ## Mounting the autocomplete